learningdevopsfromscratch/early-access/README.md

         ```bash
         source venv/bin/activate
         ```
-        7. Run the following commands to run the application
+        7. Install the dependencies by running
         ```bash
+        pip install -r requirements.txt
+        ```
+        8. Run the following command to run the application
+        ```bash
         uvicorn "dog_api:app"
         ```
-        8. You should see something like the following
+        9. You should see a similar output as shown below
         ```bash
         INFO:     Started server process [53543]
         INFO:     Waiting for application startup.
         INFO:     Application startup complete.
         INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)
         ```
-        9. If you open a web browser and go to http://127.0.0.1:8000 , you should see a picture of a dog thats ready to be adopted!
+        10. If you open a web browser and go to http://127.0.0.1:8000 , you should see a picture of a dog thats ready to be adopted!

    4. Store the application in the Github repository.
 Your repository should have the following folder structure.
     ```bash